pip-services/pip-services-docs/content/en/golang/nats/queues/nats_message_queue.md

 #### OnMessage
 Checks if the message is not nil.
-If this is the case, deserializes and sends it to the receiver if it’s set.
-Otherwise, puts it into the queue.
+If this is the case, it deserializes and sends the message to the receiver if it’s set.
+Otherwise, puts the message into the queue.

 > (c *NatsMessageQueue) OnMessage(msg *nats.Msg)